quarterback/maybe-not-now/src/routes/index.md

 # Ron Bronson

-<h2>Design Leadership & Digital transformation</h2>
+<h2>Service Design Leadership</h2>

 <p> My specialities are service design and information architecture.
 Beyond just building websites, I'm really good at helping stakeholders identify & solve intractable problems through user inquiry.
 Right now, I'm Head of Design for one of the largest design departments in the federal government at <a href="https://18f.gsa.gov">18F</a>.
 Day to day, I lead teams of managers and designers who help improve technology for the public interest.
 For nearly two decades, I've worn every imaginable hat you can on digital project teams -- product manager, content strategist, UX designer, researcher and product designer.

 I was appointed by the Mayor to serve on the Portland Historic Landmarks Commission; was a member of several non-profit boards (AIGA Indy, IxDA) and even a community radio station.
 I organized a bevy of events over the years, including founding Indianapolis Design Week in 2017.
 I (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport once</a>, and many moons ago, served in US Air Force.

-Outside of work, you can also find me spinning up skeeball leagues, hosting bar trivia, being a news anchor for local radio or <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">ranting online in Finnish</a> about baseball. (it's a long story...)
+Outside of work, you can also find me spinning up skeeball leagues, curating the tea menu at your favorite hangout, hosting bar trivia, being a news anchor for local radio or <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">ranting online in Finnish</a> about baseball. (it's a long story...)

 <h3>Coaching</h3>